 Region basks in sunshine

-Thousands of people descended on parks and beaches across Suffolk and Essex today to enjoy the rising temperatures, giving youngsters the perfect opportunity to paddle in the sea.
+Thousands of families are expected to flock to parks and beaches across Suffolk and Essex to enjoy the glorious sunshine, giving youngsters the perfect opportunity to paddle in the sea.

 You may also want to watch: